werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 * Python implementation of the Dynamic Nelson-Siegel curve (three factors) with Kalman filter
 * Python implementation of the Dynamic Nelson-Siegel-Svensson curve (four factors) with Kalman filter
-* Forecasting the yield curve is availabe
+* Forecasting the yield curve is available
-* Log-likelihood is availabe in order to optimize.minimize the function
+* Log-likelihood is available to use optimize.minimize

 Fitting the Dynamic-Nelson-Siegel
 ---------------------------------

-In order to fitting the yield curve we must set (param,Y,lik,frct,ahead,mty,model)
+To fitting the yield curve, we must set (param,Y,lik,frct,ahead,mty,model)

 param: initial parameters vector of Dynamic-Nelson-Siegel models obtained by OLS in the two-step approach =